AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 kubectl get ingress
 ```

-which should show something like:
+Which should show something like:

 ```
 kubectl get ingress